Last Updated on March 17, 2026 by Ewen Finser

 - And more

-Even apps like Fresha give you places to put pronouns, birthdays, reviews, and a full client breakdown like their occupation, address, and preferred language.
+Even apps like Fresha gives you more structure here, with places to put pronouns, birthdays, reviews, and a fuller client profile including things like occupation, address, and preferred language.

 Products